adriangortzak/Tellstick-Mqtt-docker-build-with-telldusd/README.md

 This service will work as a gateway between the tellstick duo and a mqtt broker.

 #### The service can:
-* Send sensordata from the tellstick to mqtt messages
+* Send sensordata from the tellstick to mqtt broker
 * Change state (turn on/off) a device on an mqtt trigger

 #### Mqtt structure: